y2d2/YD_IDLAB_TURTLEBOT/docs/source/mocapcontrol.rst

    $ ssh iiot@10.10.133.50

 Start a rosdock (docker container with specific ROS version):

 .. code-block:: console

    $ rosdock

-(For more information and troubleshooting on rosdock see :ref: 'rosdock'.)
+(For more information and troubleshooting on rosdock see :ref:`rosdock`.)
 In the rosdock container start the experiment with:

 .. code-block:: console